Vaibhav-Devarasetty/Predii_Assignment/README.md

   - **OpenAI Embeddings**
   - **Sentence Transformers**

-- After extracting the relevant rows based on these embeddings, I applied **RAG** (Retriever-Augmented Generation) to retrieve the most relevant documents.
+- Using the above vector embedding models, i have calculated similarity scores which let me know the most relevant rows in the dataset for the query issue

 ### 3. Summarization
 - For summarizing the relevant rows, I used two different models: